-Drain and press the tofu, wrap it in paper towel, and set something heavy on it in the fridge.
+Drain and press the tofu, wrap it in a paper towel, and set something heavy on it in the fridge.
 I left this overnight.
 Slice into large thin squares.
 Heat your oil in a nonstick pan, and throw the slices in to be fried!
 Be patient and wait for it to get crispy.
 Add any seasonings you want or leave it alone.

-From my understanding 100 grams of tofu contains 1.5g carbs, 3.5g fat, and 8.2g of protein so you can calculate your macros based on the quantity of tofu you use.
+From my understanding, 100 grams of tofu contains 1.5g carbs, 3.5g fat, and 8.2g of protein so you can calculate your macros based on the quantity of tofu you use.

 The draining part does take a bit of foresight, but it only takes a second.
 So if you know you want keto bread for a breakfast sandwich in the morning, do it before bed.
 I look forward to experimenting more with this discovery and hearing if you do too!
 Let me know what alterations you make for a better experience!